If you are coming to our health center for an appointment, please bring a mask with you. Masks are required at all times while in our health centers.

 - you are over the age of 18

-If you are eligible for receiving your abortion medications through the mail, you will still have to get some blood and urine tests done, but you can go to a nearby lab for those.
+If you are eligible for receiving your abortion medications through the mail, in some cases, there is a possibility of lab tests being required.
+You may have to get some blood and urine tests done, but you can go to a nearby lab for those.
 After getting your lab tests done, you'll meet with our doctor by video chat, and if you both decide this is the right option for you, we will send your pills by overnight shipping so you get them the next day.

 Due to the Pennsylvania Abortion Control Act, there are restrictions on abortion in the state of Pennsylvania.
 These include: